aws-samples/amazon-mwaa-examples/dags/airflow-272-examples/README.md

 None

 ### Explanation
-Each of the folders has necessary explanations of the DAG code used to implement the feature.
+For easier readability, the respective DAG file code has inline comments to help with explanation.

 ## Security

-See [CONTRIBUTING](../blob/main/CONTRIBUTING.md#security-issue-notifications) for more information.
+See [CONTRIBUTING](https://github.com/aws-samples/amazon-mwaa-examples/blob/main/CONTRIBUTING.md) for more information.

 ## License

 This library is licensed under the MIT-0 License.
-See the [LICENSE](../blob/main/LICENSE) file.
+See the [LICENSE](https://github.com/aws-samples/amazon-mwaa-examples/blob/main/LICENSE) file.